Saket-Upadhyay/FuzzDistillCC/docs/Features.md

 (M = 1) \Rightarrow (N = 0)
 $$

-In essence, by the above equations, only one of \( N \) or \( M \) can have the value of \( 1 \) at any given time.
+That means that only one of \( N \) or \( M \) can have the value of \( 1 \) at any given time.
 If \( N \) is set to \( 1 \), \( M \) must be set to \( 0 \), and vice versa.

-We can use this relationship to check the functionality of our compiler passes and sanity of our training dataset.
+We can use this relationship to check the functionality of our BB compiler pass and sanity of our training dataset.